shalvisardar/Contoso_Analysis/01_Sales_and_Revenue_Analysis/README.md

-# Sales & Revenue Analysis (2019–2023)
+# Sales & Revenue Analysis (2019-2023)

-Comprehensive analysis of **Contoso's** five-year business performance (2019–2023).
-Focusing on **sales performance**; especially revenue trends, pricing strategy, margin resilience and overall economic cycle behavior.
+Comprehensive analysis of **Contoso's** five-year business performance (2019-2023).
+Focusing on **sales performance**; especially revenue trends, pricing strategy, margin resilience, and overall economic cycle behavior.

 ## Project Objective

-This project analyzes a five-year sales cycle (2019–2023) to:
+This project analyzes a five-year sales cycle (2019-2023) to:

 - Analyze revenue, profit, and cost trends
 - Investigate the 2022 order value decline and its drivers